twvd/snow/docs/src/manual/media/harddrives.md

 ## Detaching a disk

-To detach a mounted disk, use the 'Detach' menu action.
+To detach a mounted disk, use the 'Detach' menu item under a hard drive in the 'Drives' menu.

 Note that this is the equivalent of pulling the cable on a hard drive so if the disk is in use by the emulated operating system, it will likely crash and/or damage the image.
 Shut down the emulated operating system first.

+## Branching off an image

+Branching off an image means that the file that is currently loaded is copied to a new file with a different filename and possibly location, the original file is closed and Snow will continue working from the newly created copy.
+This function is useful when working with [save states](../savestates.md).

+To branch off an image, use the 'Branch off image...' menu item under a hard drive in the 'Drives' menu.